PX4/PX4-user_guide/en/ros/ros2_comm.md

    sudo ldconfig /usr/local/lib/
    ```

-1. Start the agent with settings for connecting to the XRCE-DDS client running on the simulator:
+1. Start the agent with settings for connecting to the uXRCE-DDS client running on the simulator:

    ```sh
    MicroXRCEAgent udp4 -p 8888